Necktie: Tartan

 Tartan neckties are often found as variations on the theme of clan tartans in the Scottish Register of Tartans.
 Tartan (Scottish Gaelic: breacan [ˈpɾʲɛxkən]) is a patterned cloth consisting of crossing horizontal and vertical bands in multiple colours, forming repeating symmetrical patterns known as setts.
 Originating in woven wool, tartan is most strongly associated with Scotland, where it has been used for centuries in traditional clothing such as the kilt.
 Historically, specific tartans were linked to Scottish clans, families, or regions, with patterns and colours derived from local dyes.

 Tartan became a symbol of Scottish identity, especially from the 16th century onward, despite bans following the Jacobite rising of 1745 under the Dress Act 1746.
 The 19th-century Highland Revival popularized tartan globally, associating it with Highland dress and the Scottish diaspora.
 Today, tartan is used worldwide in clothing, accessories, and design, transcending its traditional roots.
 Modern tartans are registered for organisations, individuals, and commemorative purposes, with thousands of designs in the Scottish Register of Tartans.

-While often linked to Scottish heritage, tartans exist in other cultures, such as Africa, East and South Asia, and Eastern Europe.
+While often associated with Scottish heritage, tartans are found in other cultures, including Africa, East and South Asia, and Eastern Europe.
 They also serve institutional roles, like military uniforms and corporate branding.
 Tartan patterns vary in complexity, from simple two-colour designs to intricate motifs with over twenty hues.
 Colours historically derived from natural dyes, such as lichens and alder bark, are now produced synthetically.